Welcome to the Elementary Spanish Course, with Carol Henderson, on SchoolhouseTeachers.com

 It’s probably a good idea to have a small notebook to keep all the handouts together!

-For the month of April 2014: Lesson 27 has video and a worksheet (we’ll add a new study on words for weather, and review Spanish phrases and conversations, Bible verses, and more) and runs March 31-April 4.
-This is followed by Lesson 28, an On-Your-Own Review of this material for the week of April 7.
-Then we’ll have another video-based lesson (with worksheet), Lesson 29 (posted April 14); followed by Lesson 30, an On-Your-Own Review (week of April 21).
+For the month of May 2014: Lesson 31 has video and a worksheet (we’ll study days, weather, seasons, Spanish conversations, and more) and runs May 1-9.
+This is followed by Lesson 32, an On-Your-Own Review of this material for the week of May 12.
+Then we’ll have our final video-based lesson (with worksheet), Lesson 33 (posted May 19); followed by Lesson 34, an important review for the course (May 27-31).
+This will end our nine months of lessons and a full year of Elementary Spanish!

 A parent should follow along with the student as he/she watches the Video Lessons.
 This will allow parents to help with the On-Your-Own Homework the following week.